anj0la/CandyInvaders/README.md

 ## Download the Game
 Available under the "Releases" category with the tag "v1".

-## Future Updates
+## Updates
-- Add a help module in the game to be invoked by pressing CTRL + H.
+- Added help module in the game to be invoked by pressing CTRL + H.
-- Add a moving (vertical scrolling) background to make the game more interactive.
+- Added a moving background in the game to make it more interactive.
-- Add a Candy Monster "Boss" that spawns every 5-10 seconds, takes longer to destroy and is smarter (AI implementation).